-Note 1: Acceleration heating function
+Note 2: Acceleration heating function

-EZboil can accelerates heating speed of the initial heating phase by running the heater at high power, then reduce the power once the temperature is getting close to the boil.
+DSPR200 can accelerates heating speed of the initial heating phase by running the heater at high power, then reduce the power once the temperature is getting close to the boil.
 The heating acceleration is controlled by two parameters, Acceleration temperature set point, AtSP and acceleration power output setting, outH.
 The AtSP set the temperature limit that below this temperature, the controller will output at a high power determined by the outH.
-When temperature rise to the AtSP, the output will automatically reduce to a lower level to prevent a messy boil over.
-The boil over is caused by several factors including the amount of foam on the surface and the power of the heater.
-The more foams there is, the easier it is to boil over.
-The vigorous the boil is, the easy it is to boil over.
-To preventing the boil over, operator should skim the foam out and reduce the power as the temperature approaching the boil.
+When temperature rise to the AtSP, the output will automatically reduce to a lower level to prevent the temperature overshot.
 Since the heater power and liquid volume varies between each application, we suggest the AtSP to be set at least 10 degree (Fahrenheit) below the boiling point for the first time use.
 As you getting familiar with your system, you can change this setting to higher or lower.
 The outH is the power used during initial heating phase.
 The unit is in percent of power.
 It should be set to 100% unless you have a very powerful heater with very small amount of liquid.
 The outH setting does not limit the power regulation range for boil phase.

-Note 2: Timer Function
+Note 3: Timer Function